NeuroTechX/ntx_slack_archive/eegdata.md

  >Hello everyone, I dare asking: as anybody successfully measured the Beta wave, using a self-made electrode placement?
 This is a very common signal, leveraged by many consumer grade systems: Muse, Neurosky, Axio Headband, Neuroservo headcap and more.
 The standard setup is simple, ref in the middle of forehead and the signal is bilateral at Fp1, Fp2.
 I was able to measure it once, using ref at linked-earlobes and Fp1, Fp2, but I'm having a hard time measuring it reliably.
 Experimentally, I compare mind wandering vs. backward count by step of 3.
 Does anyone has any general suggestions to make, I'm a bit puzzled, because this is such a standard paradigm...

+9/5/2017 2:35 AM

+ **fred-simard** :

+ >I only tried with myself by the way.
+I will be trying with someone shortly to at least rule this factor out.